tmfc666/ra-signatures/README.md

 # ra-signatures
 Dynamically generate a .png file with RetroAchievements profile info, hosted at an unchanging URL - useful for embeds, e.g. forum signatures.
+The idea is that you'd have an image that lives at `https://ra.site.com/users/MyRetroAchievementsUsername.png` that dynamically updates itself when the GET request is made.
+This way, you can have a forum signature that always has up-to-date info about the game you're playing and totals for points and games mastered, displayed in a neat little graphic.
+Here's what it looks like:

 ![example](https://raw.githubusercontent.com/tmfc666/ra-signatures/refs/heads/main/example.png)

+The included font is **Pixellari** by [Zacchary Dempsey-Plante](https://ztdp.ca/).
+You can grab it for free at [DaFont](https://www.dafont.com/pixellari.font) (or via this repo), but please make sure you attribute him for making such a slick bitmap / pixel font and making it totally free, like I've done here.
+Background art is included, but see below for more info on how to change it.

 ## Requirements